prateeksharma21/Face-Expression-Recognizer/README.md

 After running these command open in browser 0.0.0.0:5000 to see the face reccognizer work.

-If you want to train the model yourself then first unzip the test and train folder
+If you want to train the model yourself then first unzip the test and train folder and then run **facial_expression_training.py**

     unzip train.zip
     unzip test.zip
+    python3 facial_expression_training.py